-Applicants that are selected for funding are expected to start their project no later than 2 to 3 months after grant agreement signature.
-The grant agreement signature occurs normally within 6 months from the call deadline.
+Applicants that are selected for funding are expected to start their project no later than 2-3 months after grant signature.
+The grant signature occurs normally within 6 months from the call deadline.

-Applicants are advised to start their preparation (e.g. publish vacancy notices to recruit staff or call for tender to procure equipment) from the moment they have been informed of the positive outcome of the evaluation.
-If the applicants are not able to start within maximum 3 months after the grant agreement signature, they are advised to submit their proposal before the subsequent cut-off deadline.
+Applicants are advised to start their preparation (e.g. publish vacancy notices to recruit staff or call for tender to procure equipment) from the moment they have been informed of the positive outcome of the evaluation, as the probability of not to sign the grant, while non-zero, is rather low historically.
+If the applicants are not able to start within maximum 3 months after the grant signature are advised to submit their proposal in the subsequent cut off.

-23. My project result originates from an ERA-NET (including Eurostars) or from a project funded by a Joint Undertaking.
+23. My project result is coming from an ERAnet (including Eurostars) or a JU (joint undertaking) project.
 Am I eligible to apply?

-No, as of EIC Work programme 2024 only projects funded directly (thus, not cascading grants) by the EU and EU agencies and in direct management will be eligible.
-Project results funded through 'cascade funding' or in indirect management (e.g. projects funded under calls managed by Joint Undertakings) will not be eligible.
+No, as of Work programme 2024 only project funded directly by the EU and EU agencies will be eligible.
+Project results funded through such 'cascade funding' will not be eligible.